cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Risk analysis of signing secret key

 Risk analysis differs depending on the assumed threats, system configuration, threat modeling, and so on.
 In this section, we show a case study based on the following assumption as an example.
 Here, the threat concerning the signature secret key and the factors that can cause the threat are assumed as follows.
-In addition, we assumed the following as the actor giving input to the signing secret key based on Figure 5-1 in Chapter 5.
+In addition, we assumed the following as the actor giving input to the signing secret key based on {{fig-basic-model-of-crypto-assets-custodian}} in {{basic-description-of-a-model-online-system-of-a-crypto-assets-custodian}}.

 * Threats:
   - lost